fredrik1998/FredrikPySimpleGUI/README.md

 ﻿# FredrikPySimpleGUI

+ ## Description:

- ##This is a simple CRUD (CREATE, READ, UPDATE, DELETE) app for keeping record of members.
+ This is a simple CRUD (CREATE, READ, UPDATE, DELETE) app for keeping record of members.

 ## Guide how to use the app: